navid-ahrary/AZ-104/terraform/README.md

 ```

 The backend is an _Azure Storage Account_ that is store the state file in a container.
+The properties of backend can be assigned:
+1- hard-coded in the block
+2- assigned in `terrafrom init -backend-config='key=value storage_account=value' ...`
+3- a key-value file in `terrafrom init -backend-config=backend-config.txt`

 Benefit of Storage Account: